 Meaty type appearance of the eyelids

-The third eyelid showing, this is usually white in colour, but may be pink tinged if there is a problem with the eye(s)
+Prominent third eyelid, this is usually white in colour, but may be pink tinged if there is a problem with the eye(s)

 Pain in the eyes and surrounding areas